 About the TK Foundation Scholarship fund

 The TK Scholarship Fund was created to celebrate the life and legacy of MAJ Thomas E. Kennedy.
-Killed in the line of duty in Afghanistan on August 8, 2012, Major Kennedy was a graduate of the United States Military Academy at West Point and a varsity defensemen on the Black Knight Ice Hockey team.
-He was a dedicated student-athlete, a cherished leader amongst his fellow soldiers and an outspoken advocate for those who needed a helping hand.
-MAJ Kennedy’s legacy lives on through the recipients of this scholarship by providing financial assistance to elite student-athletes who demonstrate leadership, dedication to academic success and a desire to train at the highest level in their sport.
-We proudly partner with the TPH Center of Excellence, who share in our mission and values.
+Killed in the line of duty in Afghanistan on August 8, 2012, Major Kennedy was a graduate of the United States Military Academy at West Point and a varsity defenseman on the Black Knight Ice Hockey team.
+He was a dedicated student-athlete, a cherished leader amongst his fellow soldiers, and an outspoken advocate for those who needed a helping hand.
+MAJ Kennedy’s legacy lives on through the recipients of this scholarship by providing financial assistance to elite student-athletes who demonstrate leadership, dedication to academic success, and a desire to train at the highest level in their sport.
+We proudly partner with the TPH Center of Excellence, which shares in our mission and values.

 Tom was born on April 10, 1977 and grew up in New City, New York.
 He was the youngest of three boys.
 Tom met his wife, Kami, at his brother’s wedding in Atlanta, Georgia.
 After a second deployment to Iraq, Tom and Kami were married in May of 2008.
 They welcomed their twins, Maggie and Brody, in 2010 while stationed in West Point, NY, at the United States Military Academy.

 Prior to West Point, Tom played youth hockey for the Ramapo Saints at Sport-O-Rama in Monsey, New York.
 He went on play for the Ironmen at Don Bosco in Ramsey, NJ and then at prep school at the Salisbury School in Connecticut.